SAMMISolutions/SAMMI-Bridge/README.md

-22 | File path, defaultValue should be a string, returns the selected file path 23 | Image path, defaultValue should be a string, returns the selected image path 24 | Twitch reward redeem ID, defaultValue should be a number, returns the selected reward ID 30 | No box at all, only label is present
+22 | File path, defaultValue should be a string, returns the selected file path 23 | Image path, defaultValue should be a string, returns the selected image path 24 | Twitch reward redeem ID, defaultValue should be a number, returns the selected reward ID 25 | Option Box, allows you to specify an array of extension command names, which are used to swap the command to the selected option.
+30 | No box at all, only label is present
 32 | OBS Pull Box
-33 | Select Deck Box, defaultValue should be a number 34 | Password Box, same as 14, except the string is displayed as ***** 35 | Twitch Account Box, select box with all linked Twitch accounts, returns the selected option
+33 | Select Deck Box, defaultValue should be a number 34 | Password Box, same as 14, except the string is displayed as ***** 35 | Twitch Account Box, select box with all linked Twitch accounts, returns the selected option 37 | Synchronous Value Box, adds synchronous support to your extension command, this means SAMMI will wait until a value is returned to the instance where the command was called.
+SAMMI will timeout after 30s and return undefined if you have not returned a value by then. **TODO** *Explain how to use the custom parameters to extend timeout duration*

 ![Example Box Types](https://i.imgur.com/LP4OICw.png)